One of the greatest challenges, when it comes to Alzheimer’s disease and other dementias, is coping with sundowning and with difficult behaviors.

 - If the person is often very agitated, aggressive, or paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.

 - Be sure to discuss the increased risk of stroke and death with the doctor and among family members.
 This can be a reasonable risk to accept, but it’s essential to be informed before proceeding.

 - It’s best to start with the lowest dose possible.

-- If there have been visual hallucinations or other signs of possible Lewy-Body dementia, quetiapine is usually the safest first choice to manage sundowning or other difficult behaviors.
+- If there have been visual hallucinations or other signs of possible Lewy-Body dementia, quetiapine (brand name Seroquel) is usually the safest first choice to manage sundowning or other difficult behaviors.

 - For all medications for dementia behaviors: